Axionlike Dark Matter Model Involving Two-Phase Structure and Two-Particle Composites (Dimers): Introduction

-Turning over to the problem of the formation of dimers in DM, the initial point of the study is the bound state of two particles confined by the axion-like interaction.
-Then, omitting the gravitational interaction between ultralight particles, the Gross--Pitaevskii equation reduces, in fact, to the stationary sine-Gordon equation.
-For the sake of gaining more analytical results, we may restrict ourselves to the one-dimensional case that enables reproducing its (anti-)kink solution at zero energy~\cite{Man83}.
-The two-phase structure should disappear in the absence of gravity, leaving us with one (mixed) phase.
+The starting point for studying the dimer formation is the bound state of two particles held by the axionlike interaction.
+Then, omitting the gravitational interaction between a few {\it ultralight} particles, the Gross--Pitaevskii equation reduces, in fact, to the stationary sine-Gordon equation.
+In order to gain more analytical results, we may restrict ourselves to the one-dimensional case that enables reproducing its (anti)kink solution at zero energy~\cite{Man83}.
+In the absence of gravity, the two-phase structure should disappear, leaving us with one (mixed) phase.
 Thanks to the analytical solution, the sine-Gordon potential rewritten as a function of space is, of course, a domain wall with finite asymptotics.
 This means that a pair of particles is in a closed channel with zero energy, and we are faced with the task of bringing an asymptotically free particle with low energy into this trap.

-Our way of solution is to admit the existence of an open channel, where a single particle is scattered due to another interaction (one of those in which axions can participate).
-Assuming that the incident particle in an open channel has a small positive energy close to the energy of the bound state (i.e. zero), one can expect a resonant transition between these channels in the spatial region of the closed channel trap under a small external influence/force.
-This mechanism is associated with the appearance of an isolated positive energy level of a two-particle (compound) system, which becomes possessing finite lifetime~\cite{Joa75}.
-We identify this state as a dimer, the desired characteristics of which are important for understanding of its role in the formation of the DM halo.
-According to the Feshbach resonance concept~\cite{Fesh62}, the dimer appearance at resonance is accompanied by an infinite scattering length, which eventually depends on the interaction parameters.
+As mentioned above, our solution is to admit the existence of an open channel in which an incident particle is scattered by another interaction (one of those in which DM particles may participate due to internal properties).
+If the particle in this channel has a small positive energy close to the energy of the bound state (i.e. zero), one can expect a resonant transition between the open and closed channels in the spatial region of the trap under a small external influence/force.
+This mechanism leads to the appearance of an isolated positive energy level of a two-particle (compound) system, which becomes possessing finite lifetime~\cite{Joa75}.
+We treat this state as a dimer, whose characteristics are important for understanding its role in the formation of the DM halo.
+According to the Feshbach resonance concept~\cite{Fesh62}, the dimer emergence at resonance is accompanied by an infinite scattering length, which eventually depends on the interaction parameters.
 This fact may also affect the elucidation of other processes.
+Indeed, it was previously assumed that the so-called unitary regime (of infinite scattering length) could induce instability of the BEC DM halo, similar to what is observed in the laboratory BEC~\cite{Harko11a,Harko14a}.
+But this phenomenon occurs at high density, which we exclude.